hannahdesmond/mastery-curriculum/chapter7/README.md

 ## Using arrays to control the flow

-One main use of arrays is to control the flow of information.
+One main use of arrays is to control the flow of information, by running a procedure once for each item of an array.
+This process is called **iterating** over an array.

 There are a few ways to do this.
 We can use a `while` loop with an accumulator to loop through each item of an array:

 ```ruby
 my_array = ["Hello", "there", "friend!"]